ShaliniSP/PyRos/README.md

 The second gives information about the user, game and rating.

 ## To run Collaborative Filtering:
-*Open the Colab Folder
+*Open the Colab Folder.
 *The file present on the google drive - ratings.csv, is passed to the PreprocessedData.Rmd, as a result of which preprocessed_ratings.csv is formed.
-Which then splits to give test_data.csv and train_data.csv
+Which then splits to give test_data.csv and train_data.csv.
-*For model purpose, download the collab_test.csv and collab_train.csv *Make the changes in file path while loading the data set.
-Run the Collaborative_Filtering.ipynb
+*For model purpose, download the collab_test.csv and collab_train.csv.
+*Make the changes in file path while loading the data set.
+Run the Collaborative_Filtering.ipynb.

 ## To run Content Based Filtering: